 How risk management is conducted is described in the risk management framework.
 The framework is comprised of a number of steering documents that describe the strategies, processes, procedures, internal regulations, limits, controls and reporting procedures.
 The risk framework is integrated into the organization and covers all relevant risks.

 The Board at Nordnet holds the overall responsibility for ensuring a good internal control of Nordnet’s operations in accordance with the directives, laws and regulations applicable to its business.
 This responsibility involves ensuring that there are independent functions for the control and management risks and regulatory compliance and that they report on how the operations are conducted in this respect to the Board and the management.
 Nordnet’s control functions are Risk Control, Compliance and Internal Audit.
 In assessing the effectiveness of the internal control within Nordnet, the Board primarily relies on the work carried out by the control functions.

 The Internal Capital and Liquidity Assessment process (IKLU) is a continuous process that evaluates the capital and liquidity requirements in relation to Nordnet’s risk profile, plans and global factors.
-The result acts as a guide in the strategic decisions made to retain good capitalization in the long term and adequate liquidity.
-An IKLU document is prepared each year and forms the basis for the Board of Directors work with Nordnet’s capital planning.
 As part of the internal capital assessment, a comprehensive study and analysis is conducted of the risks in the operations.
 Nordnet is working for the entire organization to be involved in risk analysis.
 All employees are responsible for identifying risks and increasing their knowledge about these.
 The IKLU process is part of the organization’s work with risk and requires the active participation of risk owners and the employees concerned.

 The risks to which Nordnet is exposed are divided into the following categories: